Freewallet review: Multicurrency Mobile & Online Crypto Wallet

-Freewallet is multicurrency wallet that is trying to make it easier for users to store and manage their cryptocurrency both online and on mobile devices.
+Freewallet is a multicurrency wallet that is trying to make it easier for users to store and manage their cryptocurrency both online and on mobile devices.

 This wallet began as a simple FantomCoin wallet back in 2016 and has evolved considerably since as they have added support for hundreds of coins.
 However, the wallet has also been at the center of some controversy in the past.